C. Sadanandan Master

-C. Sadanandan Master (born 1964) an Indian school teacher turned politician who is serving as a Nominated Member of Rajya Sabha and Vice President of Bharatiya Janata Party Kerala unit.
+C. Sadanandan Master (born May 1, 1964) an Indian school teacher and social worker turned politician from Keralam who is serving as a Member of Rajya Sabha (2025) and Vice President of Bharatiya Janata Party Kerala unit.
 He is the vice-president of the National Teachers Union (NTU) of Kerala and the editor of its publication, Deshiya Adhyapaka Vartha.

+He is currently serving as a Member of India - Japan Parliamentary Friendship Group of India Government.
+He is also a member of parliamentary Committee on Education, Women, Children, Youth and Sports & Committee on Health and Family Welfare.
+In addition he is also a board member of both Coconut Development Board and the Spices Board of India.

-In 1994, at age 30, he was allegedly attacked by the members of CPI (M) party and both his legs were hacked below the knees.
+In 1994, at age 30, he was attacked by the members of CPI (M) party and both his legs were hacked below the knees.
 He unsuccessfully contested the 2016 and 2021 assembly elections from the Kuthuparamba Assembly constituency, before being nominated by the President of India to the Rajya Sabha in 2025.

 Early life and education

-Master was born in the village Perinchery near Mattannur, in a Communist supporter family.
+Master was born in the village Perinchery near Mattannur, in a Communist-supporting family.
+His father was Kunhiraman Nambiar, and his mother was Devi Amma.
 He completed his schooling at Sivapuram Higher Secondary School, Mattannur.
 Subsequently, he did his pre-degree course at Pazhassi Raja N. S. S. College, Mattanur (Kannur University), followed by graduation from St. Mary's College, Kuthuparamba.
 He was active as a member of the CPM during his college days, but later left it due to ideological differences.
-He gained a B.Com degree from Gauhati University and a B.Ed from Calicut University.
+He gained a B.Com degree from Gauhati University, Assam and a B.Ed from Calicut University.
 In 1984, he joined the RSS through its students’ wing Akhil Bhartiya Vidyarthi Parishad (ABVP) and later worked as the RSS Boudhik Pramukh in Ernakulam.